ultralytics/ultralytics/docs/en/hub/projects.md

 ![Ultralytics HUB screenshot of the Project page with an arrow pointing to the Charts tab](https://raw.githubusercontent.com/ultralytics/assets/main/docs/hub/projects/hub_compare_models_1.jpg)

 This will display all the relevant charts.
 Each chart corresponds to a different metric and contains the performance of each model for that metric.
-The models are represented by different colors and you can hover over each data point to get more information.
+The models are represented by different colors, and you can hover over each data point to get more information.

 ![Ultralytics HUB screenshot of the Charts tab inside the Project page](https://raw.githubusercontent.com/ultralytics/assets/main/docs/hub/projects/hub_compare_models_2.jpg)